 Passion fruit is typically consumed as a culinary delight.
-However, in order to maximize its health benefits, this exotic fruit is also consumed in medicinal preparations.
+However, in order to maximize its health benefits, this exotic fruit can also consumed in medicinal preparations.

 Raw.
 To consume passion fruit raw, the rind is sliced and opened, revealing the seeds and pulp.
-The pulp is then scooped out and swallowed without the seeds being chewed.
+The pulp is then scooped out and swallowed without chewing the seeds.
 The pulp of purple varieties of passion fruit is less acidic and about 35% juicier than yellow passion fruit.

 Juice.
 Passion fruit juice is a refreshing and mess-free way to enjoy the fruit and reap its relaxant and hypotensive benefits.

 Powder.
-The benefits of the whole dried and processed fruit can also be found as a powder.
+The benefits of the whole dried and processed fruit can also be reaped in powder form.

 Herbal Remedies & Supplements